Erasmus House: Gardens

 The gardens of the Erasmus House date from different periods.
-The orchards from the beginning of the 20th century were converted into a garden by the architect Charles Van Elst and hosted the Belgian Outdoor Sculpture Biennials (1946–1966).
+The early 20th-century orchards were converted into a Romantic English-style garden by the architect Charles Van Elst, which hosted the Belgian Outdoor Sculpture Biennials between 1946 and 1966.

 Medicinal garden

 In 1987, the landscape designer René Pechère created a garden of medicinal plants.
-In this garden, inspired by the medieval walled garden and encapsulating the true botanical spirit of the humanist, around a hundred plants known to 16th-century doctors are cultivated.
+In this geometric garden, inspired by the Renaissance walled garden and encapsulating the humanist's true botanical spirit, around a hundred plants known to 16th-century doctors for their medicinal properties are cultivated.

 Philosophical garden

-In 2000, the landscape architect Benoit Fondu created a philosophical garden.
+In 2000, the landscape architect Benoît Fondu created a philosophical garden.
 This garden is located beyond the medicinal garden and is inspired by the conference The religious banquet written by Erasmus after his stay in Anderlecht (1521).
-A series of cartographic beds have been set up, in which visitors can admire the plants and flowers that Erasmus contemplated during his numerous travels.
-This garden also houses works created by contemporary artists including Catherine Beaugrand, Marie-Jo Lafontaine, as well as Perejaume and Bob Verschueren.
+A series of cartographic beds have been set up, in which visitors can view the plants and flowers that Erasmus contemplated during his numerous travels.
+This garden also houses works created by contemporary artists, including Catherine Beaugrand, Marie-Jo Lafontaine, as well as Perejaume and Bob Verschueren.
 The garden furniture and signage were made by Pierre Portier.